ironbar/hungry_geese/reports/04_Modeling.md

 Moreover the proposed architecture is much more deep than mine, although less wide.

+First experiments do not yield improvements, and the model is slower, so I'm keeping to the initial simpler model by now.

 #### Data augmentation at test

 I have experimented with data augmentation at prediction, and elo score improves slighlty.